List of Supergirl characters: Winn Schott

-Winslow "Winn" Schott Jr. (portrayed by Jeremy Jordan; main: seasons 1–3; guest: seasons 5–6) is a tech expert who works alongside Kara at CatCo and serves as one of her allies, helping her develop her costume and aiding her in her adventures as Supergirl.
+Winslow "Winn" Schott Jr. (Jeremy Jordan; main: seasons 1–3; guest: seasons 5–6) is a tech expert who works alongside Kara at CatCo and serves as one of her allies, helping her develop her costume and aiding her in her adventures as Supergirl.
 Winn has an unrequited crush on Kara and is rivals with James for her affection, and he later pursued a relationship with Cat's new assistant Siobhan Smythe until she turns into Supergirl's supernatural metahuman archenemy Silver Banshee.
 In the series, he is the son of Toyman.

 In season two, he has left CatCo for a full-time position at the DEO recruited by Alex Danvers and J'onn J'onzz.
 He and James also become best friends.
 Winn is responsible for helping James to become the Guardian while he is called the man in the van by James.
 In addition to remain improving Kara's costume and offers her tech support, Winn also makes his own modifications with her interdimensional extrapolator, a device she received from Earth-1's metahuman inventor Cisco Ramon.

 In season three, Winn helps in the fight against the Worldkillers.
 By the end of season three, Winn is invited to join the Legion of Super-Heroes as he invented the sub-atomic shield and its development saves countless people in the future.
 Together with Mon-El, he travels into future for saving it, starting his own journey as a hero.

 Jeremy Jordan returns to the series in its fifth season.
 He returns to the present in pursuit of his doppelganger who has done things that caused the real Winn to be wanted for terrorism.
 Winn does give advice to Nia about certain things while referencing her descendant.
 Supergirl and the DEO were able to thwart the attempt of the lives of Andrea Rojas and those present at her presentation, but Toyman perishes.
 This changes Winn's future where he no longer a wanted man.
-When his alternate counterpart's mind is uploaded into the DEO's computers, Winn enters the computers and reluctantly gets the aid of the digital conscious of his father.
+When his alternate counterpart's mind is uploaded into the DEO's computers, Winn enters the computers and reluctantly accepts the aid of his father's digital consciousness.
 Winn was able to stop the hack as Toyman and the alternate Toyman are deleted.
 At one point, Winn mentioned that he was called Computer Lad by a member of the Legion of Super Heroes.
 As he plans to return to the future, Winn plans to become a different Toyman.

 In season six, Toyman appears to help fight Lex Luthor and Nyxlygsptlnz.
 He later appears at Alex and Kelly's wedding where he hints to J'onn that he and Miss Martian will have a son while also mentioning to Kara and Jimmy that Mister Mxyzptlk owes Alex and Kelly a wish.